Anushka3-spec/URL-Shortner/URL-Shortener-master/README.md

 * Shorten a Long URL using the web app.
 * Gets saved in Firebase database for quick access
+* It has many cool features in it.

 ## Built With